accuknox/help/docs/getting-started/devsecops.md

+---
+title: DevSecOps
+description: Integrate AccuKnox with CI pipeline and perform the scans and show the reports in the SaaS Dashboard.
+---

 In the DevSecops model of deployment, AccuKnox can integrate with CI pipeline and perform the scans and show the reports in the SaaS Dashboard.